valkey-io/valkey-doc/docs/manual/patterns/distributed-locks.md

 1. Safety property: Mutual exclusion.
 At any given moment, only one client can hold a lock.
 2. Liveness property A: Deadlock free.
 Eventually it is always possible to acquire a lock, even if the client that locked a resource crashes or gets partitioned.
 3. Liveness property B: Fault tolerance.
-As long as the majority of Redis nodes are up, clients are able to acquire and release locks.
+As long as the majority of Valkey nodes are up, clients are able to acquire and release locks.

 ## Why Failover-based Implementations Are Not Enough

-To understand what we want to improve, let’s analyze the current state of affairs with most Redis-based distributed lock libraries.
+To understand what we want to improve, let’s analyze the current state of affairs with most Valkey-based distributed lock libraries.

-The simplest way to use Redis to lock a resource is to create a key in an instance.
-The key is usually created with a limited time to live, using the Redis expires feature, so that eventually it will get released (property 2 in our list).
+The simplest way to use Valkey to lock a resource is to create a key in an instance.
+The key is usually created with a limited time to live, using the Valkey expires feature, so that eventually it will get released (property 2 in our list).
 When the client needs to release the resource, it deletes the key.

 Superficially this works well, but there is a problem: this is a single point of failure in our architecture.
-What happens if the Redis master goes down?
+What happens if the Valkey master goes down?
 Well, let’s add a replica!
 And use it if the master is unavailable.
 This is unfortunately not viable.
-By doing so we can’t implement our safety property of mutual exclusion, because Redis replication is asynchronous.
+By doing so we can’t implement our safety property of mutual exclusion, because Valkey replication is asynchronous.

 There is a race condition with this model: